 It wasn’t among those 7 words you can’t say on television.
 George Carlin can rest in peace knowing that I am not trying to steal his material.
 Instead I used “inconceivable” to express my feelings about the door.
 I put my key in said door and unlocked it only to discover that it wouldn’t open.
 When the knob turned but didn’t open I did what we all do.
 I pulled the key out of the lock and stared at it.
 Or maybe it is more appropriate to say that I glared.
-Played 9o minutes of basketball and was desperate for a shower only to be locked out.
+Played 90 minutes of basketball and was desperate for a shower only to be locked out.

 Had that key been one of my children they would known instantly that dad was unhappy, but the damn key is an inanimate object that doesn’t give a damn what I think or feel.
 Eventually I decided to enter through the side door and immediately my way over to its brother-in-arms.
 Imagine my surprise when I found it unlocked yet still unwilling to do its job.
 I must admit that I tried a few more tricks.
 I said “Open Sesame,” “abracadabra,” “Hocus Pocus” and the very powerful but ineffective “open the fuck up.”Â And as you can imagine I was ignored.
 It is probably a good thing because when the door starts talking back it is time to make sure that you are taking the appropriate meds and or be seen by a nice doctor.

 Since Old Jack is a stubborn curmudgeon I was unwilling to accept its desire to go on strike.
-So I took out the tool set and prepared to do battle with it.
+So I took out the toolset and prepared to do battle with it.
 Our first salvo was semi-effective.
 We filled that sucker full of WD-40.
 That stuff is magical and has helped me on a million different projects, but this time it didn’t quite get the job done.
 For a moment I mulled over making a trip to Home Depot to buy a new lockset.
 I am relatively handy and have replaced locks before, but this time I choose not to.
-I didn’t want it to turn into a two hour or more project.
+I didn’t want it to turn into a two-hour or more project.
 I am tired and impatient.
 I just didn’t have it in me to worry about complications that may or may not happen.

-So I called a locksmith and spent a $65 bucks to make sure that the front door works again.
+So I called a locksmith and spent $65 bucks to make sure that the front door works again.
 It was well worth it.
 Even though I would have preferred to use that money in a different way it had to be done.
 Can’t have a front door that doesn’t work and I couldn’t get on a plane for Seattle knowing that there was a problem with it.
 It is a safety issue.